-The actual price of the stock and market cap becomes irrelevant for this strategy.
-However, a short-term exit strategy is absolutely necessary unless it is bought for the long-term and at the earliest possible time.
-Traders have to do a bit of research to identify the best possible time to exit the position.
+The actual price of the stock and market cap become irrelevant for this strategy.
+However, a short-term exit strategy is necessary unless bought for the long term and at the earliest possible time.
+Traders must research to identify the best possible time to exit the position.
 Sometimes, it can only be a matter of hours.
 Other times, it can be a few days or even more than a week.
-The important thing here is to take a look at certain indicators to give us an idea regarding the optimal time.
+The important thing here is to look at certain indicators to give us an idea regarding the optimal time.

-The goal here is to find patterns that will be common to historical data.
+The goal here is to find patterns common to historical data.
 Without this, it becomes a guessing game.

-The last thing we want is to sell the stock at a loss instead of seeing a nice increase on our account.
+The last thing we want is to sell the stock at a loss instead of seeing a nice increase in our account.
 So we need indicators.

 Especially with MOMO trading.
 You need to know how to find and confirm the momentum.

-This indicator will give an idea of when a stock is overbought or oversold.
+This indicator will show when a stock is overbought or oversold.
 We will work with gains and losses in a 14-period timeframe.
-Usually, values below 30 indicate oversold territory and above 70 indicate overbought.
+Usually, values below 30 indicate oversold territory, and above 70 indicate overbought.
 The values can be adjusted for each stock and timeframe.
 The values always remain between 0 and 100.

 For the formula, we need the average percentage gain and loss.
 The formula is done in 2 steps.

-When the line is plotted below the price chart of a stock, it reveals its use.
-We can use a daily or even an hourly timeframe specifically for Momo trading.
+When the line is plotted below a stock’s price chart, it reveals its use.
+We can use a daily or hourly timeframe specifically for Momo trading.
 An entire article can be dedicated to this indicator.

-This indicator uses the 26 and 12-period exponential moving average (EMA).
+This indicator uses the 26 and 12-period exponential moving averages (EMA).
 First, we subtract the first from the second, creating the MACD line.
-Then, we plot it against a 9-period EMA, called the signal line.
-This line functions as a buy and sell trigger.
+Then, we plot it against a 9-period EMA called the signal line.
+This line functions as a buy-and-sell trigger.

 When the MACD crosses above the signal line, it triggers a buy signal.